nlpnlpnlp/TaGR/data/README.md

-You need to download Embedding Here.
+You need to download Golve Embedding Here.